SFDR product disclosure Private Equity Ambienta IV Fund

 Sustainable investment objective of the financial product

-Ambienta IV Fund invests in companies for which environmental sustainability is a driver of success and competitiveness and whose current and/or prospective activities focus on products and/or services and/or operations that contribute to greater efficiency in the use of natural resources (Resource Efficiency) and/or better control of environmental pollution (Pollution Control), regardless of the sector of reference, provided that they do not significantly harm any other objectives set out in the SFDR Regulation, that they respect minimum safeguards and that they follow good governance practices.
+Ambienta IV Fund, Ambienta’s latest Private Equity fund whose fundraise closed in July 2022, invests in companies for which environmental sustainability is a driver of success and competitiveness and whose current and/or prospective activities focus on products and/or services and/or operations that contribute to greater efficiency in the use of natural resources (Resource Efficiency) and/or better control of environmental pollution (Pollution Control), regardless of the sector of reference, provided that they do not significantly harm any other objectives set out in the SFDR Regulation, that they respect minimum safeguards and that they follow good governance practices.

 The Fund invests in companies with a positive environmental impact assessed through their contribution to at least one of Ambienta’s 11 metrics related to Resource Efficiency or Pollution Control, as measured through our Environmental Impact Analysis (“EIA”) proprietary methodology.
 Since the impact determined by such metrics is directly related to the company’s business turnover, as the business grows, the impact will gradually increase.
 The methodology adopted to implement the investment strategy is explained in detail below.
 To assess investee good governance practices, the ESG in Action programme is employed i) in due diligence where management structures, employee relations, remuneration policies and tax compliance are analysed and ii) after investment, through ESG integration and definition of Action Plans for continuous improvement.